cindyxinyiwang/multiDDS/examples/switchout/README.md

 # Switchout: an Efficient Data Augmentation Algorithm for Multilingual Neural Machine Translation (Wang et al., 2018)

-This page includes usage of the switchout method from the paper [USwitchout: an Efficient Data Augmentation Algorithm for Multilingual Neural Machine Translation(Wang et al., 2018)](https://arxiv.org/abs/1808.07512).
+This page includes usage of the switchout method from the paper [Switchout: an Efficient Data Augmentation Algorithm for Multilingual Neural Machine Translation(Wang et al., 2018)](https://arxiv.org/abs/1808.07512).

 ## Example usage